juanitoe/transcoder/TASK_MANAGEMENT_PLAN.md

 ## Success Criteria

+- ✅ Queue view renamed to Jobs view
+- ✅ Jobs can be created with 'a' key in Jobs view
+- ✅ Jobs can be deleted with 'd' key (only terminal states)
+- ✅ Jobs can be force-killed with 'k' key (any active job)
+- ✅ Jobs can be canceled with 'c' key (graceful)
+- ✅ Jobs can be paused/resumed with 'p'/enter keys
 - ✅ Scan can be interrupted and resumed from checkpoint
 - ✅ Jobs automatically created for files that need transcoding
 - ✅ Ctrl+C during transcode marks jobs as paused, not lost